AnthonyRBWall/BriCLI/README.md

             } while (msgFound);
         }

-        // As of v2.2.0 this is only needed when cli.LocalEcho is false
+        // As of v2.2.0 this is only needed when cli.Settings.EnableLocalEcho is false
         // Echo the character back to the terminal.
         // Bricli_Write(&cli, 1, &rxChar);